Aside from whether or not the Trump Administration are doing quality job in-office or not, it’s time to start thinking about who’s next.

 John Delaney is a former U.S. Representative with quite the qualifications for the Presidency.
 Aside from his excellent track record as a representative, John Delaney is a leading proponent for marijuana reform.
 He announced his candidacy on August 10, 2017, which was rather early compared to other candidates.

 Delaney is in favor of federal marijuana reform, and it shows in his history.
 While he has not introduced any marijuana bills himself, he has co-sponsored over six different major cannabis bills.
 In particular, John Delaney was an advocate for removing CBD from the Controlled Substances Act, clarifying banking regulations within marijuana, and the newly introduced federal marijuana bill.
+He recently voiced support for the federal government allowing states to make their own laws on cannabis, and he supports de-scheduling cannabis.
 It is likely Delaney would quickly push for marijuana reform if elected.